geraldopmj/BMI-Calculator/README.md

 # BMI-Calculator

 Repository for a BMI Calculator made with HTML, CSS and JavaScript!

-The project is part of the "Front End Developer - HTML CSS Bootstrap JavaScript React" course avilable in Udemy!

 [Link para acessar](https://geraldopmj.github.io/BMI-Calculator/)